eliranwong/wsl2/cli_tools/Readme.md

 To export with header:<br>
 > sqlite3 -header -separator "[TAB HERE]" FILE.sqlite "select * from TABLE;" > output_filename.csv

+To delete all records in a table:<br>
+> sqlite3 FILE.sqlite "DELETE FROM TABLE;"

 Remarks: To enter a TAB character on terminal:<br>
 Ctrl + v + TAB